 A strong tea flavor, the right amount of boba, freshly cooked boba pearls to the right doneness (surprisingly important), and sweetness tailored to your taste means the perfect cup of boba milk tea.
 TBH, I’ve had many poorly prepared boba drinks, so making it yourself means total control, and it’s fun to make!

 Let’s keep it real though.
 It may be a lot of steps to get from start to finish, but it’s not difficult.
 To make it worth your time, you should be making two glasses at the very minimum and at four glasses, you’ll stop debating whether or not it was worth it :).
-Oh and if you’re looking for another flavor variety be sure to check out my taro milk tea recipe!
+Oh and if you’re looking for another flavor variety be sure to check out my taro milk tea or hot almond milk tea recipe!

 Boba vs. bubble tea